-Begin your map compilation in the ArcGIS Maps: Compilation window.
+Begin your map compilation in the Compilation window.
 Use this window to do the following:

 - Add content such as web maps, layers, and data.

-- Synchronize the map to Illustrator or Photoshop.
+- Synchronize the map or layers to Illustrator or Photoshop.

-You can also search and add content from a variety of sources.
-Using the Search & add content button, you can add web maps and map layers available in your organization, ArcGIS Online, and the Living Atlas galleries.
-You can also add local data available to you in the format of shapefiles to the Compilation window.
+You can search and add content from a variety of sources.
+Using the Add Content button, you can add web maps and map layers available in your organization, ArcGIS Online, and ArcGIS Living Atlas galleries.
+You can also add local data to the Compilation window.

 Web maps and map layers can be authored to display different levels of detail of geographic features at different scales to improve the map's usability.
 For example, a high level of detail of road features will generally not be displayed at county- or state-level scales but will be present at city- or block-level map scales.
 The Compilation window allows you to pan the map and examine the level of detail for all added content.
 The scale of an unlocked mapboard can be modified in the Mapboards window to refine the level of detail required.